enszrlu/hulu-clone/README.md

 -   Search ability with search box toggles when clicked to search button
 -   Pagination on search independent of movies & TV series, shows maximum combined
 -   Placeholder poster for movies & TV series that does not have poster
+-   Collections
+-   Collections when clicked opens a page that shows all movies
+-   Movies when clicked opens youtube trailer

 ## My process